-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

+An investigation of U.N. missions in the past 12 years found nearly 2,000 allegations of sexual abuse and exploitation by peacekeepers and other personnel — signaling the crisis is much larger than previously known.

-PORT-AU-PRINCE, Haiti (AP) — In the ruins of a tropical hideaway where jetsetters once sipped rum under the Caribbean sun, the abandoned children tried to make a life for themselves.
+PORT-AU-PRINCE, Haiti — In the ruins of a tropical hideaway where jet-setters once sipped rum under the Caribbean sun, the abandoned children tried to make a life for themselves.
 They begged and scavenged for food, but they never could scrape together enough to beat back the hunger, until the U.N. peacekeepers moved in a few blocks away.

-The men who came from a far-away place and spoke a strange language offered the Haitian children cookies and other snacks.
+The men who came from a faraway place and spoke a strange language offered the Haitian children cookies and other snacks.
 Sometimes they gave them a few dollars.
 But the price was high: The Sri Lankan peacekeepers wanted sex from girls and boys as young as 12.

 “I did not even have breasts,” said a girl, known as V01 — Victim No. 1.
 She told U.N. investigators that over the next three years, from ages 12 to 15, she had sex with nearly 50 peacekeepers, including a “Commandant” who gave her 75 cents.
 Sometimes she slept in U.N. trucks on the base next to the decaying resort, whose once-glamorous buildings were being overtaken by jungle.